newtheatre/history-project/README.md

 [![Code Climate](https://codeclimate.com/github/newtheatre/history-project/badges/gpa.svg)](https://codeclimate.com/github/newtheatre/history-project)
 [![Issue Count](https://codeclimate.com/github/newtheatre/history-project/badges/issue_count.svg)](https://codeclimate.com/github/newtheatre/history-project)

-The history project aims to collect information on past shows, committees and other goings-on at The Nottingham New Theatre.
+The history project collects and publishes information on past shows, committees and other goings-on at [The Nottingham New Theatre](http://newtheatre.org.uk) the only student run theatre in England.

+We use a static site generator ([Jekyll](jekyllrb.com)) among other tools to turn the data and website source hosted here into the website published at [history.newtheatre.org.uk](https://history.newtheatre.org.uk).

+This project is run by a group from the New Theatre's Alumni Network.

 ## Running Locally